vturbin/microservices-exercise/README.md

 3. User Backend: implements REST API for user management and login sessions.
 Uses JWT for authentication.
 Also communicates with the postgresql database to manage users.

 ## Additional files for deployment required
-As the project is deployed to AWS EKS using kubernetes, it is required to create additional files:
+As the project is deployed to AWS EKS using kubernetes, it is required to create additional files that contain AWS project specific information, such as S3 Bucket name, account secret keys, RDS information etc.:
 # aws-secret.yaml
 ```yaml
 apiVersion: v1